Prayag Kumbh Mela: Others

 Like the Haridwar mela, the Prayag mela also had a mercantile component, but on a far smaller scale.
-European traveler Charles James C. Davidson visited the fair twice, and described it in his book Diary of Travels and Adventures in Upper India (1843).
+European traveller Charles James C. Davidson visited the fair twice, and described it in his book Diary of Travels and Adventures in Upper India (1843).
 According to him, the wares put up for sale at the mela were low-value items "usually found in all Indian fairs".

 Transformation of the Magh Mela into Kumbh Mela

 It is difficult to determine the exact year in which the Magh Mela was first celebrated as a Kumbh Mela.
 The 1870 fair at Allahabad is the earliest fair that is described as a "Kumbh Mela" by contemporary sources.
 The previous Kumbh Mela would have been scheduled in 1858; but that year, no fair was held in Allahabad because of disturbances resulting from the 1857 uprising.
 Before that, a Kumbh Mela would have been held in 1846, but there are no records to suggest this.
 In 1874, G. H. M. Ricketts — the Commissioner of Allahabad — wrote that the fair became more sacred every seventh year, and attracted a larger number of pilgrims and merchants.
 Beyond this, he wrote, the administration had little knowledge of the factors that resulted in increased or decreased attendance at the fair in a given year.

 The earliest reference to a Kumbh Mela at Allahabad is from a British report of 1868.
 In this report, G. H. M. Ricketts (then the Magistrate of Allahabad) discusses the need for sanitation controls at the "Coomb fair" (Kumbh Mela) to be held in 1870.
 He also mentions that he had witnessed huge crowd at an "Ad Coomb" (Ardh Kumbh) four years earlier.
 In his report on the 1870 Magh Mela, the Commissioner of Allahabad J. C. Robertson also stated that this year's fair was a "Koombh".
 This report is also the earliest extant source that mentions a procession of sadhus at Allahabad; this procession occurs only during a Kumbh Mela, and not during a Magh Mela.

 Historian Kama Maclean hypothesizes that the 1870 Mela was the first fair at Allahabad to be called a "Kumbh Mela".
 Historically, the Magh Mela has been an important source of income for the Prayagwal Brahmins of Allahabad.
 The British attempts to profit from the Mela by imposing a hefty religious tax on the pilgrims brought the Company into direct conflict with the Prayagwals.
 Even after the Company abolished the pilgrim tax in 1840, it continued to levy taxes on traders and service providers (such as barbers) at the Mela.
 The first British reference to the Kumbh Mela in Prayag occurs only in an 1868 report, which mentions the need for increased pilgrimage and sanitation controls at the "Coomb fair" to be held in January 1870.
-According to Maclean, the Prayagwals coopted the Kumbh legend and brand from Haridwar to the ancient annual Prayag Magh Mela given the socio-political circumstances in the 19th-century.
+According to Maclean, the Prayagwals coopted the Kumbh legend and brand from Haridwar to the ancient annual Prayag Magh Mela given the socio-political circumstances in the 19th century.